 - Class & individual rewards might be PJ day, lunch bunch in the room, stuffie passes, treasure chest, etc.

 What is a blurt?

-A blurt is any shout out when instruction is happening.
+A blurt is any shout-out when instruction is happening.
 To really get my kids to understand – I model what this would look like (what NOT to do).
 They think it’s pretty funny – but I make sure they understand why this is not respectful or appropriate.
 I let a student be the teacher, and when I blurt – they get to say to me, “Bean, please”.
-I then model how to quietly get a bean and return it to the original bucket.
+Next, I model how to quietly get a bean and return it to the original bucket.
 I model how to do this calmly – and how NOT to do this.

 Can you have a ‘body blurt?'